E2 Visa Holder Health Insurance Rules

 Insurance options for E2 visa holders

-Since the Affordable Care Act was introduced, US employers with at least 50 full-time employees are obligated to offer a health insurance plan to full-time staff.
-In many cases, employers will pay part of the premium, and this is a common employee benefit in the US.
+Under the Affordable Care Act (ACA), U.S. employers with 50 or more full-time employees are required to offer health insurance to their full-time staff.
+Many employers contribute toward the cost of premiums, making this a common and often valuable benefit for employees in the US.

 Insurance for family of E2 visa holders